bitfinity-network/bit-fusion-sdk/src/bridge-deployer/README.md

 - `--identity <IDENTITY_PATH>`: Path to the identity file
 - `--private-key <PRIVATE_KEY>`: Private Key of the wallet to use for the transaction (can be provided as an environment variable `PRIVATE_KEY`)
 - `--bridge-network <IC_NETWORK>`: Internet Computer network to deploy the bridge canister to (possible values: `ic` | `localhost`; default: localhost)
-- `--evm-principal <PRINCIPAL>`: Principal of the EVM canister to configure the bridge to communicate with the provided EVM canister. (must be used if `evm-rpc` is not provided)
+- `--evm-principal <PRINCIPAL>`: Principal of the EVM canister to configure the bridge to communicate with the provided EVM canister. (must be used if `evm-rpc` is not provided).
+This is the EVM canister where the BTF bridge and the bridge contract are deployed.
+Ensure that your wallet has enough native tokens to deploy the contracts.
-- `--evm-rpc <RPC_URL>`: EVM RPC URL to configure the bridge to communicate with a specific EVM network (must be used if `evm-principal` is not provided)
+- `--evm-rpc <RPC_URL>`: EVM RPC URL to configure the bridge to communicate with a specific EVM network (must be used if `evm-principal` is not provided).
+The EVM RPC endpoint should be a valid HTTP URL and must be linked to an EVM where the BTF bridge and the bridge contract are deployed.
+Be aware that this operation will spend tokens (e.g. ETH) from your wallet by deploying the contracts.
 - `--canister-ids <PATH_TO_CANISTER_IDS>`: Path to the file containing the canister ids
 - `-v, --verbosity`: Set the verbosity level (use multiple times for higher levels)
 - `-q, --quiet`: Silence all output